 Search Engine Optimisation (SEO) is the process of making constant improvements to your website to gain better rankings in the search engine results page (SERP).

-SEO includes various techniques and strategies that can be utilised to optimise your website in order to increase website traffic.
+The process of seo marketing includes various techniques and strategies that can be utilised to optimise your website in order to increase website traffic.
 Traffic from search engines, also known as organic traffic, is invaluable, as the visitors are actively looking for something you offer and tend to convert more often, whatever your goals may be.

 Before I explain in depth how to optimise your website to stand out, you need to know how search engines work.